• Skip to primary navigation

 Stir frequently until the ingredients are smoothly combined.
 Don't allow the mix to start boiling.

-• Pour the melted mixture over the cornflakes.
-Scrape all the mixture out.
+• Pour the melted mixture over the cornflakes making sure to scrape all the mixture out.
 A plastic spatula is perfect for ensuring all the mixture is removed.

-• Stir the melted chocolate into the cornflakes until they are very well combined.
-It doesn't matter if some of the cornflakes are crushed while mixing.
+• Stir the melted chocolate into the cornflakes until everything is well combined.
+It doesn't matter if some of the cornflakes are crushed whilst mixing.

 Notes